 One of the U.S. native species, vernal witch hazel, blooms in late winter to early spring before other plants begin leafing out.
 Bare stems covered in colorful ribbons are stunning, and they are also fragrant.
 An even more fragrant species is Chinese witch hazel, which blooms even earlier in mid- to late winter.
 A single shrub of Chinese witch hazel can easily perfume an entire yard.
 The other U.S. native is common witch hazel (H. virginiana), which blooms in late fall.

 Witch Hazel Care Must-Knows

 In the wild, you can see witch hazel growing as an understory plant beneath larger trees.
-While it is tolerant of these conditions, be sure to plant in full sun for a garden-worthy shrub.
-This will provide the most stunning display of winter flowers.
+While it is tolerant of these conditions, be sure to plant in full sun for the most stunning display of winter flowers.
 Witch hazel can grow fine in part shade, but expect fewer blossoms and more muted fall colors.

 'Arnold's Promise' witch hazel

 Hamamelis x intermedia 'Arnold's Promise' shows off yellow fall foliage and large yellow flowers in mid- to late winter.
 It grows 12 feet tall and wide.
 Zones 5-9.

 Hamamelis mollis has some of the most fragrant flowers of all the species.
 Reaches upward of 20 feet.
 Zones 5-9

 Hamamelis virginiana is a North American native offering yellow flowers in autumn and brilliant golden fall foliage.
 It grows 12 feet tall and wide.
 Zones 3-8.